-I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for their efforts last financial year, and helping to maintain The Capricornian as a strong member-focused Financial Institution.
-The CEO Mr. Grounds and his management team in particular have undertaken and excelled at a difficult job in challenging times with good humour and diligence.
+I would like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for their efforts last financial year.
+Helping to maintain The Capricornian as a strong member-focused Financial Institution.
+The CEO Mr. Grounds and his Management team in particular have undertaken a difficult job in challenging times with good humour and diligence.

-I would also like to thank my fellow Board Members for their dedication, diligence, hard work, and support to me, throughout this, another solid year for The Capricornian.
+I would also like to thank my fellow Board Members for their dedication, diligence, hard work, and support to me, throughout the past year.

 Notwithstanding our excellent products and service, it remains without doubt that our main point of difference to our competitors is our high level of personal and professional service, delivered by our extremely dedicated, knowledgeable and efficient staff and management.
-Finally, I would like to thank you, our members, for your continued support, without which, The Capricornian would not exist.